QuTech-Delft/data-and-software-info/docs/software/FAIR.md

 ## What?
 <!---TODO: add relevant links-->

 * Most software at QuTech is developed in Python.
-We provide some templates/examples to get you started on writing level 2 code in Python.
+We have a template to get you started quickly with these principles in Python.
+With the template you can quickly create your python project adhering to QSSM 2 by answerring a few simple questions.
+The template can be foud on [github](https://github.com/QuTech-Delft/FAIR-Python-script-template).

 * There are also a few courses related to software development and reproducible software which can be followed for Graduate School Credits.

-* For those that are interested in software quality in general this site also provides some info on a range of other topics and additional resources to learn more.
+* For those that are interested in software quality in general other pages on this site also provides some info on other related topics and additional resources to learn more.

-* The SDST is also always available if you have questions about any of these topics or if need some help with using the templates for example.
+* The SDST is also available if you have questions about any of these topics or if need some help with using the templates for example.